 \subsubsection{Convergence Speed with Mean-based Algorithms}

-Let us first focus on markets with purely mean-based algorithms, for which we have a convergence guarantee.
+Let us first focus on markets with mean-based algorithms where our convergence guarantee applies.
 Speed of convergence is unknown, however.
-We consider the mean-based versions of Multiplicative Weights and Exp3 that have been described by \cite{braverman_selling_2018}.
-Figure \ref{fig:price-evolution-mb} shows the evolution of the price collusion index over the course of the experiments for both algorithms.
-We observe that both converge to very low index values.
-While the MWU algorithm reaches the final outcome within a few iterations, the Exp3 algorithm requires significantly more iterations.
-This is to be expected as the mean-based algorithm has access to full feedback while Exp3 only receives information about the action that it sampled.
-In the remainder, we use a different version of Exp3, which is faster than its mean-based counterpart.
+We consider the mean-based versions of MWU and Exp3 that have been described by \cite{braverman_selling_2018}.
+Figure \ref{fig:price-evolution-mb} shows the evolution of the price-competition index over the course of the experiments.
+We observe convergence to very low index values.
+While the MWU algorithm reaches the final outcome within a few iterations, the Exp3 algorithm requires noticeably more iterations.
+This is expected as MWU has access to full feedback while Exp3 only receives bandit feedback.
+Below, we use a different version of Exp3 that is faster than its mean-based counterpart.